01 of 17

 - Embroidery Thread a small amount of black thread is used to embroider the nose and mouth details.

-- Tiny Beads - I used small black seed beeds for eyes.
+- Tiny Beads - We used small black seed beads for eyes.

-- Coloring for the nose and insides of the ears.
-I used a fabric felt pen, but pastels and colored pencils or fabric paints will work as well.
+- The coloring of the nose and insides of the ears.
+We used a fabric felt pen, but pastels and colored pencils or fabric paints will work as well.

-- Wire I used standard florist wire, 24 gauge or anything that will make you a fairly stiff armature.
+- Wire We used standard florist wire, 24 gauge or anything that will make you a fairly stiff armature.
 You could also use fine pipe cleaners.

 - Wire Cutters and Pliers